-«03:08.38 STATES OF EMERGENCY»
+«03:08.38 - STATES OF EMERGENCY»

 by Tore Vagn Lid

-Reconstruction of an Afternoon: The Inside of the State of Emergency
+Reconstruction of an afternoon: The inside of the ”state of emergency”

 But it’s a hard summer rain falling.

 At the FM network there is a news update on the welfare of circus elephants.
-There is a report about a guest who has fallen asleep on the bathroom floor and clogged the shower drain at a hotel in Grimstad.
-In a warm office in a rainy city in Western Norway there is a young man preparing a theater performance.
+There is a report on a holiday guest who has fallen asleep on the bathroom floor, clogging the shower drain at a hotel in Grimstad.
+In a warm office in a rainy city in Western Norway there is a young man preparing a theatre performance.
 On Utøya, outside Oslo, young people from the labor party union have gathered, to sing about love and listen to former Norwegian Prime Minister Gro Harlem Brundtland talk about solidarity and justice.

-The dramaturgy of the state of emergency?
+The dramaturgy of the ”state of emergency”.

 But the drama itself will take time.
-Messages and wrong messages start to come in.
-They are meant to inform, but they are picked up and forwarded and they themselves become intervening actions that in their turn create new situations, a new reality.
+News updates are coming in – true and false.
+They are meant to be descriptive, but they are picked up, transformed, and become them selves intervening actions that in their turn create new situations, new realities.

-At 15:54.07: “There has been another explosion!”
+-At 15:54.07: “There has been another explosion!”

 Different broadcasting editors, financed in different ways, respond differently.
 Some have a crisis plan, others just themselves and their ready-made play lists.

-At 15:34: “The Final Countdown” by Europe.
+-At 15:34: “The Final Countdown” by Europe.

-At 15:53:” Earth Song” by Michael Jackson.
+-At 15:53:” Earth Song” by Michael Jackson.

-Gradually there is a need for an answer and the experts get dressed for their part and are called to the stage.
+Gradually there is a need for answers, and the experts get dressed for their part, and are called to the stage.
 For someone must know!
 There are speculations, at first in Norwegian, then in English, German, French and Spanish.

 In this web of reactions, national and supranational, one can sense the contours of a dramaturgy of the state of emergency.
-I think it can tell us something about our reactions, not afterwards, but in the middle of such a state when nobody can know for sure about extent, reason and motivation; where speculations go in all directions because the world needs answers, where Facebook photos are replaced by Norwegian flags – national symbols, that later – just as collectively are replaced again by the old ones, where suppressed political ideas can thrive on the street and on the couch, where choices, big or small, have to be made - there and then, where pauses and silence become screaming.
+I think it can tell us something about our reactions, not afterwards, but in the middle of such a state of exception - when nobody can know for sure about the extent, for what reason and motivation; where speculations go in all directions because the world needs answers, where Facebook photos are replaced by Norwegian flags – national symbols, that later on – just as collectively, are replaced by the old ones; where suppressed political ideas can thrive on the street and on the couch, where choices, big or small, have to be made - there and then, where pauses and silence become screaming.

 When those who share the art of the moment are not at the same place.